leslie-smith1112/PhyloFrame/README.md

 main("breast", "TCGA_Breast", FALSE)
 ```

+The results shown in this paper were run on a single core and utilized 92GB.
+The model runs in approximatley 2 hours and 40 minutes on an HPC cluster.

 #### Running on Single Dataset:
-Running PhyloFrame on a single dataset must be run within R (there is currently no associated slurm script provided), it can be run as follows:
+If you would like to run PhyloFrame on a single dataset on a slurm-based HPC, you can use run_single.sh - edit email and account information as needed.
+If you would like to make the PhyloFrame calls directly in R you can do so as follows:

 ```
 ## load PhyloFrame library